-In September 2010, CCA announced it was awarded a contract by the Georgia Department of Corrections to manage up to 1,150 male inmates in the Jenkins Correctional Center, which will be constructed, owned and operated by CCA in Millen, Georgia.
-CCA commenced development of the new Jenkins Correctional Center during the third quarter of 2010, with an estimated total construction cost of approximately \$51.0 million (unaudited).
-Construction is expected to be completed during the first quarter of 2012.
+CCA commenced development of the new Jenkins Correctional Center in Georgia during the third quarter of 2010, pursuant to a construction and management contract awarded to CCA by the Georgia Department of Corrections in September 2010 to manage up to 1,150 male inmates.
+Construction was completed during the first quarter of 2012 at a total cost of approximately \$51.0 million.
 The contract has an initial one-year base term with 24 one-year renewal options.
-Additionally, the contract provides for a population guarantee of 90% following a 120-day ramp-up period.
+Additionally, the contract provides for a population guarantee of 90% of the contracted beds which commenced in July 2012 following a 120-day ramp-up period.
+The Georgia Department of Corrections began transferring inmates into the facility in March 2012 and as of December 31, 2012, the facility housed approximately 1,130 inmates.

-In September 2011, CCA announced that it entered into a contract with the state of Ohio to purchase the Lake Erie Correctional Institution located in Conneaut, Ohio.
+In September 2011, CCA announced that it entered into a contract with the state of Ohio to purchase the 1,798-bed Lake Erie Correctional Institution located in Conneaut, Ohio.
 In December 2011, CCA completed the purchase of the Lake Erie facility, which was constructed in 1999, for a purchase price of approximately \$73.0 million.
-CCA expects to invest approximately \$3.1 million (unaudited) in capital improvements.
 CCA also entered into a management contract to manage state of Ohio inmates at this facility, which commenced on January 1, 2012 and has an initial term of twenty years with unlimited renewal options subject to appropriations and mutual agreement.
-The management contract also provides a guaranteed occupancy of 90% following a transition period.
+The management contract also provides a guaranteed occupancy of 90% of the contracted beds which commenced in March 2012 following a transition period.